Navigating the Energy Doldrums: Can We Exploit Energy-Price Volatility To Lower the Cost of Computing?: Discussion

-\paragraph{Hurdles for variable capacity} Aside from the question of economical viability, there are also administrative and technical hurdles to the implementation of variable capacity.
-In the case of the Lichtenberg cluster, which currently operates using electricity purchased through a fixed-price contract, increasing cost efficiency using variable capacity would require switching to a electricity contract that reflects the fluctuations of the spot-market for electricity.
+Aside from the question of economic viability, there are also administrative and technical hurdles to the implementation of variable capacity.
+In the case of the \anonym{Lichtenberg cluster}{\lichtenberg}, which currently operates using electricity purchased through a fixed-price contract, increasing cost efficiency using variable capacity would require switching to an electricity contract that reflects the fluctuations of the spot market for electricity.
 Also, today's HPC software stacks (e.g., communication libraries like MPI and schedulers like SLURM) are currently not designed with variable capacity in mind.
 Efforts for more flexible software stacks are underway~\cite{tarraf_malleability_2024, iserte_efficient_2017}, but are still in the process of reaching maturity.